fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Accepted token rate is multiplied with this number to dynamically calculate the upper concurrency limit of a Service during normal (non-overload) state.
-This protects the Service from sudden spikes in incoming token rate.
+The accepted token rate is multiplied by this value to dynamically calculate the upper concurrency limit of a Service during normal (non-overload) states, helping to protect the Service from sudden spikes in incoming token rate.

 </dd>
 <dt>out_ports</dt>